emilydaykin/Holistars-Client/README.md

 We agreed on some conventions, like using one to many relationships only for the database, using the BEM methodology for our CSS classes, the 7-1 folder structure for Sass modules, and the async/await syntax for asynchronous functions (I generally prefer using then/catch), and decided to work on both the backend and the frontend by assigning each features to complete front to back.
 The work was split as such:

+#### Author Contributions:
-Emily: implementing the live scraping search, cities section, holidays sections, and the connections between users
+Emily: Implementing the live scraping search, cities section, holidays sections, and the connections (followings) between users

-Marco: implementing Redux, authentication, users sections, reviews section and component
+Marco: Implementing Redux, authentication, users sections, reviews section and the stars component

 ## Architecture: